Meet EPA Scientist Ana Rappold, Ph.D.

 How does your science matter?

 My research focuses on the health effects of air pollution.
 Together with my colleagues, I study how sensitive populations, such as asthmatics, are affected by air pollution.
-We study changes in biological markers in response to daily variation in air pollution.
-Examples of biological markers are lung function, heart rate variability, and inflammatory markers in blood.
+We study changes in biological markers and clinical outcomes in response to air pollution exposure.
+Examples of biological markers are lung function, heart rate variability, and inflammatory markers in blood while clinical outcomes may include urgent visits to the doctor or a hospital.
 We then contrast these responses between healthy individuals and those with asthma to provide insights to how and why air pollution affects our health.

 Another portion of my work focuses on the effects of wildfires on heart and lung health.
 Wildfires are a major source of air pollutants and contribute massive amounts of fine particulate pollution to the environment.
-We are interested how we can inform the public, especially sensitive groups, about ways to reduce adverse health impacts.
-One example is a project I lead- the Smoke Sense Project- which is a research project that enables citizen scientists to engage with a mobile phone application.
-Users can explore current and forecast maps of air quality, learn about how to protect health from wildfire smoke, and record their smoke experiences, health symptoms, and behaviors taken to reduce their exposures to smoke.
+We are interested in how we can inform the public, especially sensitive groups, about ways to reduce adverse health impacts.
+One example is a project I lead- the Smoke Sense project- which is a research project that enables citizen scientists to engage with a mobile phone application.
+Users can explore current and forecast maps of air quality; learn about how to protect health from wildfire smoke; and record their smoke experiences, health symptoms, and behaviors taken to reduce their exposures to smoke.

 I genuinely believe that EPA’s work matters and I am glad to be a part of it.
 It’s evident that it matters when we look at air pollution levels in the United States before and after EPA.
 EPA has helped reduce pollution in many parts of the country.
 More work is still necessary, but we have many success stories and must continue this work.